 VIVAQUA has 26 catchment sites in Belgium, located in 5 provinces and 6 aquifers.
-Most of the water produced by VIVAQUA is obtained in the Walloon Region but VIVAQUA also has catchment points in the forest (Forêt de Soignes) that lies across the south-eastern part of Brussels, in the Bois de la Cambre (a public park in Brussels, and Zaventem (a municipality on the periphery of Brussels).
+Most of the water produced by VIVAQUA is obtained in the Walloon Region but VIVAQUA also has catchment points in the forest (Forêt de Soignes) that lies across the south-eastern part of Brussels and in the Bois de la Cambre (a public park in Brussels).

 Roughly 70% of the water VIVAQUA collects is ground water, which, because of its generally pure nature, requires little or no treatment.
 VIVAQUA is responsible for the protection of its ground water sources.

 Roughly 30% of the water VIVAQUA collects is surface water (Meuse).
 Meuse river water undergoes a comprehensive treatment process to make it drinkable and ensure it has the same quality as ground water.

 The VIVAQUA laboratory is in charge of certifying the quality of the water provided and checking the water distributed is safe to drink.
 It also seeks to develop new analytical techniques in line with the changing standards and takes part in treatment modernisation studies.

 - Brussels sands (Brussels Region and Walloon Brabant)

 In the southern part of Brussels (Bois de la Cambre, Forêt de Soignes, Braine-l’Alleud, Plancenoit, Vieux-Genappe and Waterloo), 30 or so collection systems (wells, galleries,…) provide 45,000 m³ of water abstracted from the Brussels sands.